Cancellation Watch Column:

 Why do science fiction and fantasy shows get cancelled?

 The simple reason: because the Nielsen ratings are low for these shows suggesting that they do not have a very large audience watching when they air live (many sci fi fans will debate this point).

 What are the Nielsen Ratings?

 The Nielsen Company measures audience viewership of television programs based on a sample of households.
-The overnights–the number that the networks watch the closest–come from set meters and other devices in a selected group of households and the viewership of this sample is extrapolated out to the larger audience.
+The overnights or same day numbers–the stats that the networks watch the closest–come from device or individual meters in a selected group of households and the viewership of this sample is extrapolated out to the larger audience.

 What is a rating point?

 A rating point represents 1% of the estimated total number of households with televisions for a given season.
 For the 2014-15 season, Nielsen’s estimate is 116.4 households (they re-evaluate this each year), so one ratings point would represent 1,164,000 households.
 The rating measures the total number of households that tuned in for a show at any given moment.